skshetry/simpleStore/README.md

 ### Reading/Changing data
 **set(*data*)** / **get( )**

-`get` returns the data in the store.
+`get` returns the copy of the data in the store.

 `set` is async function that sets/overrides data and then returns new data after propagating new changes to the `connected` components.
+The `data` should not be mutated as doing this, the change will not propagate.

 ```js
 fruitStore.get() == undefined;